 Introduction

-16.1 The process set out in this Section 16 will be applied by The Company in measuring the progression of a User’s project (excluding any OTSDUW) against the Completion Date, or where the User’s Project is staged, the relevant Completion Date in the Construction Agreement related to that project.
+16.1 The process set out in this Section 16 will be applied by The Company in measuring the progression of a User’s project (excluding any OTSDUW, except with respect to Milestone 8, Project Construction, where any OTSDUW Build or OTSDUW Staged Build shall be included) against the Completion Date, or where the User’s Project is staged, the relevant Completion Date in the Construction Agreement related to that project.
 The process identifies a set of milestones as set out below against which progress is measured and if not achieved provides for the termination of the Construction Agreement.
 Although provision for this process is included within Gate 1 Agreements the process and provisions within this Section will only be actively applied in Gate 2 Agreements.

 16.2 The Queue Management Process will not be applied and included in (i) Construction Agreements with an Embedded Power Station relating to a Bilateral Embedded Generation Agreement or (ii) Construction Agreements with the owner/operator of a Distribution System directly connected to the National Electricity Transmission System where the Construction Agreement is required because of a connection to that Distribution System and the Distribution Queue Management Process applies.